omar-polo/plakar.io/content/articles/2025-03_02/index.md

 Of course given enough trafic they could defeat this through a statistical analysis, but this makes it harder than just having the fixed base offset and it comes for free.

-Here's an example of it applied to
+Here's an example of it applied to a file access:
 ```tt
 $ ./plakar cat 2f:/private/etc/passwd >/dev/null
 off=126916 (-7) length=1085 (+17)